AmulyaKadam/Credit_Card_Fraud_detection_ML_Project/README.md

 # 🛡️ Credit Card Fraud Detection ML Project (FraudSentinel)

 This project demonstrates an **end-to-end Machine Learning pipeline** for detecting fraudulent credit card transactions.

+From a business perspective, the goal is to:
+- Reduce **financial losses due to fraud**
+- Minimize **false alerts that disrupt genuine customers**
+- Enable **risk-based transaction monitoring and prioritization**

-It addresses one of the most challenging real-world problems in financial ML — extreme class imbalance — using **LightGBM with calibrated probabilities and custom threshold tuning**, and wraps the final model in a production-ready **Streamlit frontend called FraudSentinel**.
+The project addresses extreme class imbalance using **LightGBM with calibrated probabilities and custom threshold tuning**, and deploys a production-ready **Streamlit application (FraudSentinel)** for real-time fraud analysis.

 ---